Karumi/learnyougit/exercises/git_checkout/problem.md

 Now that we know what branches are, we probably want to start moving between them.
 That's what `git checkout` is for.
 Try to move to your newly created branch.

 Git will always store a reference to your working branch called `HEAD`.
 When you create a new repository, `HEAD` will be pointing to the master branch.
-Doing a checkout only means updating that pointer to reference other branch.
+Doing a checkout to a branch only means updating that pointer to reference that branch.

 ```
                      +------+